 (b) the person is employed by or in a health service provider, a hospital, a pathology practice, a parentage testing practice or a medical practitioner for the purpose of taking a bodily sample from a donor.

-[Regulation 16D inserted in Gazette 28 Jan 2011 p.
-245; amended in Gazette 24 Jun 2016 p.
+[Regulation 16D inserted: Gazette 28 Jan 2011 p.
+245; amended: Gazette 24 Jun 2016 p.
 2296.]

 16E.
 Information about donor to be given before bodily sample taken